Selling Luxury Retail

 The detached nature of today's workforce also leads consumers into negative shopping experiences due largely because they do not feel engaged during these transactions.

 This can drive away Boomers who expect a luxury shopping experience to be all about them.
 In the end, the result is fewer conversions.

 To engage Millennials and other generations, retailers need a new approach.
-They should start by understanding that each person has their own set of values which they learned from growing up in society and experiences throughout life -- both good times and bad ones.
+They should start by understanding that each person has their own set of values, which they learned from growing up in society and experiences throughout life -- both good and bad.

-Big Box retailers like Walmart or Target understand this and not only hire older workers (who may have more experience) but also coach current staff on how best to communicate with customers.
+Big Box retailers like Walmart or Target understand this and hire older workers (who may have more experience) and coach current staff on how best to communicate with customers.

 Creating conversions starts with creating relationships.
 The burden is rightly placed on the salespeople to find common ground and build shared experiences.
 While personal relationships are a two-way street, sales relationships in retail have, for years, tended to be more one-sided.